Carda01/tpcds-benchmark/README.md

 We are ready to jump to the next section.
 You can check now your data folder.
 You should find inside many CSV files with the necessary data.

+> [!NOTE]
+> If after running the `docker compose up` command you encounter the following error:
+> `exec /home/tpcds/tools/auto_run_dsgen.sh: no such file or directory when docker compose`, you should delete the repository, run the following command on git command line:
+> ```sh
+>    git config --global core.autocrlf false
+>```
+> And then clone the repository again

 ### CREATING THE DATABASE:
 In this section, we will first create the database and bulk-load the data into it.
 We will need the file `preprocess_db_setup_load_script.py`.
 We should run this file inside of the folder `TPC-DS-Built`, so put it inside before continuing.